mgbs98/Gabe-s_portfolio/README.md

 - Students from specific ethnic groups performed better than others

-  - Students from the best-performing group, Group E, had scores that were, on average, 15 % higher than the worse performing group, Group A
+  - Students from the best-performing group, Group E, had scores that were, on average, 15 % higher than the worse-performing group, Group A

 ![image](https://github.com/mgbs98/Portfolio---Marco-Gabriel-Barreto-Souza/assets/10834303/adab0ce1-8f65-4080-93a6-49d81365c36a)